 Converting Existing Terraform HCL to CDKTF Python

 Migrating legacy HCL to programmatic infrastructure requires strict state preservation.
-Converting existing Terraform HCL to CDKTF Python eliminates configuration drift.
-It also enables deterministic CI/CD validation pipelines.
+Converting to CDKTF Python eliminates configuration drift and enables deterministic CI/CD validation pipelines.
+This task sits within Terraform Provider Bridging, which translates Terraform provider schemas into the typed Python classes your converted code will target.

 This guide details the exact workflow for safe translation.
 We prioritize state integrity and secure credential handling.
 Every step includes testable Python IaC patterns.